Get the Project Management Skills You Need in Four Days

 Upon completion of this course, students will be able to:

-- Recognize and describe the PMBOK® project management five process groups (Initiating, Planning, Executing, Monitoring & Controlling, and Closing) and ten knowledge areas
+• Recognize and describe the five process groups (Initiating, Planning, Executing, Monitoring & Controlling, and Closing) and ten knowledge areas

 Learning Formats

 Traditional in-person class meetings at one of our campus locations with access to our online learning portal, "Canvas."
-Classes typically meet one evening a week, so working professionals can attend without having to take time off from work.
-Schedules can vary, so be sure to check the schedule before enrolling.
+Boot Camp classes typically meet for all day sessions.
+Schedules and locations can vary, so be sure to check the schedule before enrolling.
 Click on the “In-class” section below to view location, dates, and times.

 Live Online:

-Fully online instructor-led training using live virtual class meetings via Zoom or Virbela conferencing systems.
+Fully online instructor-led training with live virtual class meetings via Zoom conferencing.
 Click on the “Live Online” section below to view details of the online meeting times and instructor information.

 Note: Not all formats may be available every quarter.